-The cruise ship Norwegian Jewel become operational in August, 2005.
-Built at Meyer Werft Shipyard in Papenburg, Germany and was given the name on November 3, 2005 at an official ceremony at the Port of Miami.
+The cruise ship Norwegian Jewel became operational in August, 2005.
+Built at Meyer Werft Shipyard in Papenburg, Germany she was given the name on November 3, 2005 on an official ceremony at the Port of Miami.

 Designed to be in category Freestyle Cruising, Norwegian Jewel transports easily 2,400 people and over 1,000 crew members.